hpcuantwerpen/UAntwerpen-easyconfigs/b/BEDTools/README.md

 ## General information

+* The build process creates a single executable, `bin/bedtools`, and a lot of shell scripts in the `bin` subdirectory, but no libraries or other files.
 * Bedtools (as of version 2.29) is not using a Autotools or CMake script to configure the code.
 It only contains a complicated Makefile.
   It does have a ``make install prefix=...` though.